How to Grill Chicken Breast (and Keep It Juicy!)

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 If you’ve never experienced a dry chicken breast, I’m truly jealous.
-Biting into a grilled chicken sandwich or protein-packed salad and instead of that wonderfulness, tasting a dull, chalky chunk of chicken is just sad.
+Biting into a grilled chicken sandwich or protein-packed salad and tasting a dull, chalky chunk of chicken is just sad.
 Unfortunately, turning out tasteless poultry is a common problem, especially among new cooks.
 Chicken is a delicate protein that dries out fast.
-One minute too many on the heat can take the bird from tender and juicy to boring and blah.
+One minute too long on the heat can take the bird from tender and juicy to boring and blah.

 How to Grill Chicken Breast

-4 boneless skinless chicken breast halves (6 ounces each)
+- 4 boneless skinless chicken breast halves (about 6 ounces each)